Girl Scout Caramel Chocolate Chip Cookies Recipe – Copycat Samoas Treat

 Note: depending on the quantity and quantity of your ingredients, the exact amount may fluctuate a little bit.

-What to Serve With These Cookies
+What to Serve With Girl Scout Cookies

 Here are some of my favorite pairing options with these Girl Scout Caramel Cookies.